Native Speaker Resources

 - Isaiah Kealoha: Video (presentation)

-- Ka Leo Hawaiʻi Radio Program (1991-2000): Recordings of Second Language Speakers mostly with some Native Speakers
+- Ka Leo Hawaii Radio Program (1991-2000): Recordings (Some native speakers)

-- Kulāiwi Lessons on Youtube: Hawaiian Language Basics.
+- Kulaiwi Lessons on Youtube: Hawaiian Language Basics

 - Lono Ikuwa: Video (cooking)